 Research Mission.
-To democratize programming, especially to empower social scientists, journalists, data scientists, and other non-traditional programmers.
-To make programming tools so usable that automating a task is easier than teaching the same task to a human.
+To democratize programming, especially to empower scientists, social scientists, journalists, data scientists, and other non-traditional programmers.
+To make approachable programming tools that help practitioners to (i) reach correct programs and (ii) understand, extend, and trust those programs.
+To make programming a path to a more informed and evidence-driven society—not just a way to get wrong answers faster.

 Students